simsaens/Codea-Runtime/README.md

 Requirements
 ------------

-The Codea Runtime Library requires OSX and the iOS 5.0 Developer Tools.
-An iOS Developer License is required to build the app for devices and distribute on the Apple App Store.
+The Codea Runtime Library requires Mac OS X and the iOS 5.0 Developer Tools.
+An iOS Developer License is required to build for devices and distribute on the Apple App Store.

 Setup
 -----